fkohl04/framework-performance/README.md

 the asynchronous/non-blocking code
 looks [nearly like synchronous/blocking code](https://kotlinlang.org/docs/async-programming.html#coroutines).
 You don't have to learn or get used to completely new patterns, but can just write code that is easy to read and has the potential to deliver a high performant result by being asynchronous.
-As written above Ktor is written completely in Kotlin and built upon coroutines.
+As written above, Ktor is written completely in Kotlin and built upon coroutines.
 But also all the other presented frameworks have a support for Kotlin + coroutines.

 ## How to execute the test ( Not part of blog entry)